MaterializeInc/materialize/doc/developer/design/20230510_controller_id_cleanup.md

 If we eagerly remove state from the storage controller, we lose the ability to ensure that the lower portions of the system (e.g. the workers) are behaving in a way that aligns with our expectations.

-One contention is that we are already failing our own protocol by failing to yield `DroppedIds` responses.
+However, this design fails to acknowledge the reality of our protocol: we're already failing the protcol because we seldom yield `DroppedIds` responses.
 Guaranteeing delivery of these messages from workers in the process of spinning down is non-trivial.

-However, if there are more ardent concerns, we could also continue making the same assertions by providing "bizarro versions of this state" that are used solely for assertions, i.e. we remove the collection information from code paths accessible to user control flows, and into another parallel struct that exists solely to let us ensure the correctness of the protocol's behavior while still letting us eagerly clean up the state we want to.
+However, if there are more ardent concerns, we could mitigate these by having a "limbo state," where we clean up state internally, but place the state we've cleaned up in "limbo" where it awaits the LLC response.

 This approach seems brittle and convoluted, but if there are a small number of call sites that we want to maintain this for, it might be tractable.